PreshenNaidoo/SSL-MultiX/README.md

-# SSL-MultiX
-Consensus-Guided Evaluation of Self-Supervised Learning in Echocar diographic Segmentation
+# Consensus-Guided Evaluation of Self-Supervised Learning in Echocardiographic Segmentation

 The complete source code and dataset will be released with the research paper.